-Using the technical definition chosen here, environmental problems are easily definable as lifesustaining conditions that are missing, and environmental regulations as actions designed to provide for them.
+Using the technical definition chosen here, environmental problems are easily definable as missing conditions for life, and environmental regulations as actions designed to provide for them.
+These do not have to be the same as the eventually lost conditions, they also can be new conditions.